First discovered in 1989, the hepatitis C virus (HCV) is blood-borne form of viral hepatitis. The incubation period is

 Transmission is usually via blood products or vertical transmission from mother to foetus.
 Sexual transmission is possible but rare.

 HCV infection can be acute or chronic.
-Acute is usually asymptomatic, and often not discovered for years after infection (often discovered incidentally).
+The acute infection is usually asymptomatic, and often not discovered for years after infection (frequently discovered incidentally).
 Chronic infection is often discovered when patients develop serious liver disease later in life.
-It can cause cirrhosis, decompensated live disease, and death.
+It can cause cirrhosis, decompensated liver disease, and death.

 50% – 80% of those exposed to the virus will develop chronic infection, the remainder will spontaneously clear the virus.
 Spontaneous late clearance of the disease is very rare.

 There is no vaccine available for the prevention of HCV.

-In many cases, chronic HCV is can be cured with antiviral combination therapy.
-Previously this involved genotyping of the HCV virus for each individual, and complex regimens, often involving self-administer SC injections, under the supervision of a specialist.
-However, in recent years, new oral agents (DAA – direct acting antivirals) which are effective against all strains (and thus don’t require genotyping) have been developed, with a cure rate of >90%, and in some cases (e.g. in Australia) can even be prescribed by a GP.
+In many cases, chronic HCV can be cured with antiviral combination therapy.
+Previously this involved genotyping of the HCV virus for each individual, and complex medication regimens, often self-administered SC (subcutaneous) injections, under the supervision of a gastroenterologist.
+However, in recent years, new oral agents (DAA – direct acting antivirals) which are effective against all strains (and thus don’t require genotyping) have been developed, with a cure rate of >90%, and in some cases (e.g. in certain circumstances in Australia) can even be prescribed by a GP.
 It is likely that the NHS in the UK will adopt a similar model (some areas in the UK may already be doing this).

 - Prevalence in the UK is about 0.02%.
 In Africa it is about 6%, and in Egypt is as high as 19%.

 - About 80% of those in the UK with haemophilia have hepatitis C – as a result of previously blood transfusion, received before hepatitis C was recognised or screened for.

 - Worldwide it is the leading cause of liver disease.

 - 180 million people thought to be infected worldwide

 - 95% of new cases in UK are due to IV drug use.
 Sexual transmission is also possible but less common

 - 6 genetic subtypes – genotyping for the type of Hep C is important for treatment (less so with the advent of new oral treatments)